The Ultimate Kidney Tonic- Black SoupSean

 Here is what you need:

-1 Whole Black Chicken- called Silky Chicken or Silkie Chicken (found at Asian grocery stores for sure)
+1 Whole Black Chicken- called Silky Chicken or Silkie Chicken (found at Asian grocery stores for sure), substitute as needed but don’t get mad if you kidneys aren’t that happy!

 1.5-2cups Black Beans – Huge amount of protien, good for kidneys